JulianHinsch/voting-booth/README.md

 $ cd voting-booth
 ```

-Make sure you have Postgres installed locally, create a database called "react_poll_db"
+Make sure you have Postgres installed locally, create a database called "voting_booth"

 Start the server